What is Spectrometer?

 Molecular Spectroscopy

 Molecular spectroscopy can be obtained by the interaction between molecules and electromagnetic radiations to generate an absorption or emission pattern of the spectrum.
-The mechanisms involved in molecular spectra are similar to those of atomic spectra but molecular spectra are more complicated than atomic spectra.
+The mechanisms involved in molecular spectra are similar to those of atomic spectra.
+However, molecular spectra are more complicated than atomic spectra.

 This type of spectroscopy may be used to gather information about the structure or composition of a chemical compound.
 Molecular spectra can be obtained due to the rotation, vibration, and electronic excitation of a molecule.

-Absorption, emission, reflection, and scattering are the most common types of interaction between light and the analyzed material that studies in various spectroscopic methods.
+Absorption, emission, reflection, and scattering are the most common types of interaction between light and the analyzed material that are studied in various spectroscopic methods.

 The measurement of absorbance or transmittance of radiation in the ultraviolet-visible region of the spectrum is used for quantitative and qualitative analysis of chemical species.
 The absorbance of such species proceeds in two stages,

-Ultraviolet-visible spectroscopy uses in various fields of science such as biochemistry for DNA and RNA analysis, pharmaceutical analysis, bacterial culture, and beverage analysis.
+Ultraviolet-visible spectroscopy is also used in various fields of science such as biochemistry or biological chemistry for DNA and RNA analysis, pharmaceutical analysis, bacterial culture, and beverage analysis.

 Infrared (IR) spectroscopy is an absorption method widely used in qualitative and quantitative analysis of electromagnetic spectrum lying in the infrared region.
 The infrared spectrum may alter the vibrational and rotational states of covalent bonds within the molecules.